• Home

 • Fertility

-• Intuitive eating and food relationship counseling
+• Disordered eating and food relationship counseling

 Aside from 1:1 client care I also love working with the media, including television, radio, print, and sponsored social media content.
 I've worked with a variety of Canada-wide, and international brands.
 I've also had the pleasure of working with Best Health Magazine, Canadian Living, Chatelaine, Toronto Tonic, Cottage Life Magazine, Co-op's Table Magazine, The Globe and Mail, CTV News Morning, and Saskatoon's Global News Morning.
 Find more of my media presence here.